mesubash/ToDo_Desktop_App/README.md

 the UI.
 I have referenced the logic from websites and the AI tools like openai.

+*Design is not responsive and it is currently well working in 14'.
+So may feel some layout mistaked

 Here, in the project I have used just simple logic and some components are still not developed due to lack of time.